chitulescui/Adobe-Analytics-and-Adobe-Launch-Report-using-a-Python-Wrapper/README.md

 Due to the fact that when we set-up a rule in Adobe Launch we can either store the information through adobe variables or through a custom code(usualy using javascript), we want to create a document with all those details to have a better overview about the implementation of the tracking code/rules in that Adobe Launch property.

-Gaining access to the whole data we first have to create a project in Adobe Developer Console, to ensure the connection using JWT authentification method and then connect to Adobe Launch API using via a Python Wrapper.
+Gaining access to the whole data we first have to create a project in Adobe Developer Console, to ensure the connection using JWT authentification method and then connect to Adobe Launch API via a Python Wrapper.
 The documentation about the Python Wrapper can be found here: https://github.com/pitchmuc/aepp/blob/main/docs/getting-started.md

 * **First Step** : Create the configuration file to ensure the connectivity to Launch and Analytics API